 - Transfer into Level 1

 Any student wishing to transfer internally onto one of our programmes must submit their request to the Admissions Team (email@example.com) by the deadline of the 30 June in the year they wish to commence study with us.

 This applies to candidates wishing to transfer after completing Level 1 of another University programme and also those holding a study offer at the University but who wish to change their Firm Choice programme to a Business School programme.

 - Entry into Level 2

-Unfortunately we do not accept applications for advanced entry.
+In general, we do not accept applications for advanced entry.
 All applications must be made to the first year (Level 1).
-The only exception is for those applicants applying for advanced entry through a formal articulation route with one of our recognised partner institutions.
+The two exceptions are as follows:

 Advice and guidance on your application